Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Analyzing EFT potentials that follow the Weinberg counting

-The technical details of the previous comparison are similar to the ones behind the calculation of Fig.~\ref{fig:W1} and can be consulted in Appendices \ref{app:p-space} and \ref{app:r-space} for the second and third generation potentials, respectively.
+The technical details of the comparison of Fig.~\ref{fig:W23} are similar to the ones behind the calculation of Fig.~\ref{fig:W1} and can be consulted in Appendices \ref{app:p-space} and \ref{app:r-space} for the second and third generation potentials, respectively.
+The EFT truncation error is the one described in Eqs.~(\ref{eq:err-sum-abridged}) and (\ref{eq:err-breakdown}), which is explained in more detail in Appendix \ref{app:err}.
 There are a few details that are worth commenting now.
-For the finite-range piece of the EFT potential, i.e. one- and two-pion exchange, we use the same conventions and regularizations as in the original potentials~\cite{Epelbaum:2003gr,Epelbaum:2003xx,Gezerlis:2014zia}.
-In particular we include SFR for the two-pion exchange piece of the EFT potential.
-The perturbative amplitude $T_{\rm EFT}$ for the $^1S_0$ partial wave is fitted to the corresponding ${\rm N^2LO}$ amplitude in the range $k_{\rm cm} = 40-120\,{\rm MeV}$, where $k_{cm}$ is the center of mass momentum.
-In the case of the $^3P_0$ partial wave, the range is $k_{\rm cm} = 40-120\,{\rm MeV}$ for the second generation EFT potential and $k_{\rm cm} = 50-150\,{\rm MeV}$ for the third generation one.
-It is possible to fit for larger momenta, but this does not translate into better phase shifts when expanding in terms of amplitudes (on the contrary, it only worsens the matching between $T_W$ and $T_{\rm EFT}$).
-There is also a difficulty in the EFT fit to the $^3P_0$ phase shift of Gezerlis et al.~\cite{Gezerlis:2014zia}, which actually depends on which representation we use for the contact-range potential.
-The third generation potential of Ref.~\cite{Gezerlis:2014zia} is local, which implies a contact-range potential that has a central, spin-spin, tensor and spin-orbit component.
-Yet the projection into a particular partial wave does not discriminate among these operators.
-For this reason we have settled into a spin-orbit form of the contact-range interaction, which actually provides a better fit than a tensor form.
-A more detailed discussion is presented in Appendix \ref{sub:p-wave}.
+For the finite-range piece of the EFT potential, i.e. one- and two-pion exchange, I use the same conventions and regularizations as in the original potentials~\cite{Epelbaum:2003gr,Epelbaum:2003xx,Gezerlis:2014zia}.
+In particular I include SFR for the two-pion exchange piece of the EFT potential.
+The perturbative amplitude $T_{\rm EFT}$ for the $^1S_0$ partial wave is fitted to the corresponding ${\rm N^2LO}$ amplitude in the range $k_{\rm c.m.} = (40-120)\,{\rm MeV}$, where $k_{\rm c.m.}$ is the center-of-mass momentum.
+For the second generation EFT potential, the $^3P_0$ partial wave is fitted in the $k_{\rm c.m.} = (40-120)\,{\rm MeV}$, while for the rest of the triplets this range is extended to $k_{\rm c.m.} = (50-150)\,{\rm MeV}$.
+For the third generation EFT potential, all the triplets have to be fitted together within the $k_{\rm c.m.} = (30-90)\,{\rm MeV}$ range.
+It is possible to fit for larger momenta, but this does not translate into better phase shifts when expanding in terms of amplitudes.
+On the contrary, in the case of the ${}^1S_0$ and ${}^3P_0$ waves this only worsens the matching between $T_W$ and $T_{\rm EFT}$.
+For the second generation potential of Refs.~\cite{Epelbaum:2003gr,Epelbaum:2003xx}, which do not provide a ${\rm LO}$ potential, I fit the contact-range couplings of the ${}^1S_0$ and ${}^3S_1$ partial waves to the scattering length and low momentum ($k_{\rm c.m.} = 20\,{\rm MeV}$) Nijmegen II phase shift, respectively.

-\parag{Building EFT potentials that preserve power counting}
+\section{Building EFT potentials that preserve power counting}